 Siderosis Treatment Provided by the Lung Institute

-The Lung Institute is proud to offer stem cell therapy for symptoms of the conditions related to siderosis.
-Our stem cell treatment procedures for siderosis can be performed using the following two methods, each of which offers certain advantages:
+The Lung Institute is proud to offer cellular therapy for symptoms of the conditions related to siderosis.
+Our stem cellular therapy for siderosis can be performed using the following method, which offers certain advantages

-When providing treatment using stem cells, we begin by removing a small sample of a patient’s blood or bone marrow.
-We then separate the stem cells from the sample.
-Finally, we return the concentrated stem cells to the patient’s blood through an intravenous infusion.
-Both of these siderosis stem cell treatment methods are performed in a clinical setting at one of our state-of-the-art facilities on an outpatient basis over the course of two days.
+When providing treatment using cells, we begin by removing a small sample of a patient’s blood.
+We then separate the cells from the sample.
+Finally, we return the concentrated cells to the patient’s blood through an intravenous infusion.
+The Siderosis treatment method is performed in a clinical setting at one of our state-of-the-art facilities on an outpatient basis over the course of two days.

-If you have been diagnosed with siderosis or a related condition and are interested in learning about the Lung Institute’s innovative stem cell treatment methods, please call us today at (800) 729-3065 so that we may answer your questions and provide you with additional information.
+If you have been diagnosed with siderosis or a related condition and are interested in learning about the Lung Institute’s innovative cellular therapy methods, please call us today at (800) 729-3065 so that we may answer your questions and provide you with additional information.